labanskoller/hackeriet_blog/_posts/2017-04-04-shanghai-hackerspace.md

 in the most unhealthy or immoral way ) or they are married to a local with a chinese passport.

 In Shanghai there are, as far as i know, at least a [fablab](https://www.fablabs.io/labs/ShanghaiFablab) and two hackerspaces.
-Of the latter ctegory the first to be established in Shanghai is called [Xin Che Jan](https://xinchejian.com/about-2/), and is located in the commercial area og Jing'an Temple.
-Xin Che Jan has regulars meetups and open nights for visitors, one every wed.
+Of the latter ctegory the first to be established in Shanghai is called [Xin Che Jian](https://xinchejian.com/about-2/), and is located in the commercial area og Jing'an Temple.
+Xin Che Jian has regulars meetups and open nights for visitors, one every wed.

 Getting there was quite easy and i was greeted at the entrance by one of the members.